State integrals for the quantized $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant: Introduction

 \subsection{Background and motivation}

 Kashaev's \defemph{Volume Conjecture} \cite{Kashaev1997} proposes a striking connection between the geometry of hyperbolic knots and their quantum invariants.
 This conjecture appears to be related to quantum \(\slg\) Chern-Simons theory, a TQFT arising as a complexification \cite{Gukov2005} or analytic continuation \cite{Witten2010} of the more familiar quantum \(\operatorname{SU}(2)\) Chern-Simons theory \cite{zbMATH04092352}.
-A number of authors \cite{Baseilhac2004,Bonahon2021,Kashaev2005,McPhailSnyderVolume} have constructed geometric quantum invariants than can be interpreted as candidates for a mathematical realization of \(\slg\) Chern-Simons theory.
+A number of authors \cite{Baseilhac2004,Bonahon2021,Kashaev2005,McPhailSnyderVolume} have constructed geometric quantum invariants that can be interpreted as candidates for a mathematical realization of \(\slg\) Chern-Simons theory.

-We discuss some typical features of a candidate mathematical realization. \note{ In the terminology of \cref{sec:negative type} these are positive type invariants.
-There are also related but inequivalent negative type invariants. } For concreteness let \(K\) be a hyperbolic knot in \(S^{3}\), although some versions are additionally or instead defined for closed \(3\)-manifolds or related objects.
+We discuss some typical features of a candidate mathematical realization. \note{ In the terminology of \cref{sec:negative type} these are cyclic type invariants.
+There are also related but inequivalent principal type invariants. } For concreteness let \(K\) be a hyperbolic knot in \(S^{3}\), although some versions are additionally or instead defined for closed \(3\)-manifolds or related objects.
 A realization is a family of functions

 for \(\nr\) a positive integer related to the level and \(\mathsf{X}(K)\) a space parametrizing hyperbolic structures on \(\comp{K}\); it is usually a version of the \(\slg\) character variety of \(\comp{K}\).
 Let \(\varsigma_{K} \in \mathbb{C}/ 2 \pi \ii \mathbb{Z}\) be the \(\slg\) Chern-Simons invariant of the canonical structure \(\rho_{\hyp}\) of \(K\), normalized so \(2 \pi \Re \varsigma_{K}\) is the hyperbolic volume of \(K\).
 A volume conjecture is the statement that (up to normalization and some other details)